PravinKunnure/reactive_orm/README.md

 `reactive_orm` is ideal when you want:

-- Clean Dart models with **fine-grained reactivity**
+- Clean Dart models with fine-grained reactivity
-- ORM-like **mental model**, but in-memory and UI-focused
+- A Reactive Object–Relationship Model for UI state
-- Minimal boilerplate, **field-level and object-level reactivity**
+- Object-wise and field-wise rebuild control
-- Nested & shared models without manual wiring
+- Nested and shared models without manual wiring
+- Minimal boilerplate with a clear mental model
-- A **lightweight state management solution** that scales with Flutter apps
+- A lightweight yet scalable state management solution for Flutter apps